mariadb-operator/mariadb-operator/docs/GALERA.md

 ## IPv6 support

 If you have a Kubernetes cluster running with IPv6, the operator will automatically detect the IPv6 addresses of your `Pods` and it will configure several [wsrep provider](#wsrep-provider) options to ensure that the Galera protocol runs smoothly with IPv6.

+## Backup and restore

+Please refer to the [backup documentation](./BACKUP.md) to understand how to backup and restore Galera clusters.
+Specially, make sure you understand the [Galera backup limitations](./BACKUP.md#galera-backup-limitations).

 ## Quickstart